fhvermei/chemprop_solvation/README.md

 Lastly, you can find the code to our original repo at https://github.com/wengong-jin/chemprop and for the Mayr et al. baseline at https://github.com/yangkevin2/lsc_experiments .

 ## Adjustments for solvation / dual molecular representation
 The atom, bond and molecular features used by default are different from those used in standard chemprop.
-The are adjusted to include more solvation-specific featurization.
+They are adjusted to include more solvation specific featurization.
 Retraining a model on old data will give other results compared to the original version of chemprop.
 The keyword --solvation triggers the reading of 2 molecules from the csv file (the first two columns of the csv file), while the targets are given starting from the third column.